SETHRUIZ/gitting-started/README.md

 > Seth and Josh course load

 Look over the course schedule page.
 Which scheduled topics look most interesting to you?
-> Distributed Systems and Networking.
+> Seth: Distributed Systems and Networking.
 I have a little experience with these from an internship
+> Josh: Shell, files and file systems.

 Do you have any questions about the course?
-> not yet!
+> Seth and Josh: not yet!

 Do you have any other questions for me?
-> Nope, thanks, Charlie
+> Seth and Josh: Nope, thanks, Charlie

 ## About this course
 You can work together to submit one set of answers to these questions where appropriate.
 Refer to the [course syllabus](http://www.cs.grinnell.edu/~curtsinger/teaching/2018S/CSC213/syllabus/) for course policies.